 INFECTIONS AND FATIGUE

 Low energy is often caused by chronic infections anywhere in the body.
 Most people have half a dozen or more of these.
 Common sites are the teeth, gums, ears, eyes, throat, bronchials, sinuses, intestines and elsewhere.
 These very chronic or low-grade infections are not usually detectable medically.
 Often, however, a tendency for this problem to be present is shown on a hair analysis as a low sodium/potassium ratio, the presence of toxic metals and low energy indicators as well.
-Nutritional balancing programs will correct these infections slowly, though, at times, a tooth must be extracted or filled, and rarely other procedures or methods are needed as well.

 RESTORING HUNDREDS OF NUTRIENTS